 The Remote Warfare roundup is a bi-weekly digest of unfolding news, op-eds and reports relevant to remote warfare.
+This round-up is written by Aoife Keogh.

 “The Covid Effect” – Civilian Harm decreased in 2020 according to Airwars